texts on artworks

 Generally, we see time as a linear movement from the past to the future.

-Once a moment has passed, it is considered past forever.
+Once a moment has passed, it is considered gone forever.

 However, we have to deal with the processing of time.